 About the instructors:

 Philip Davydov and Olga Shalamova are founders of Sacred Murals Studio (Saint Petersburg, Russia).
-Philip, M.A. in State Fine Art Academy of Saint Petersburg, faculty of Theory and History of Art, is a professional, second-generation iconographer with more than 15 years of experience, teaching professor at the Institute of Theology and Sacred Arts and head of Sacred Murals Studio in St. Petersburg, Russia.
+Philip holds an M.A. in State Fine Art from the Academy of Saint Petersburg, faculty of Theory and History of Art.
+He is a professional, second-generation iconographer with more than 15 years of teaching experience.
+He is also a professor at the Institute of Theology and Sacred Arts and the head of The Sacred Murals Studio in St. Petersburg, Russia.

-Olga Shalamova, M.A.
-In State Fine Art Academy of Saint Petersburg, faculty of Theory and History of Art, Member of Union of artists of Russia, chief artist of embroidery workshop at Feodorovsky cathedral in Saint Petersburg, active participant of exhibitions of contemporary ecclesiastical art.
+Olga Shalamova holds an M.A. in State Fine Art from the Academy of Saint Petersburg, faculty of Theory and History of Art.
+She is a member of the Union of Artists of Russia and is chief artist of the embroidery workshop at Feodorovsky Cathedral in Saint Petersburg.
+She is also an active participant in exhibitions of contemporary ecclesiastical art.

-Philip's goal and the goal of his studio is to create icons and murals within the Christian tradition, while being contemporary works of Christian sacred art.
+Philip's and Olga's goal and the goal of their studio is to create icons and murals within the Christian tradition that are also contemporary works of Christian sacred art.
 Philip shares this creative and responsible approach as well as his own experience and professional discoveries with his students at his workshops.